Sacraments at St. Patricia

 Baptism is one of the three sacraments of Christian Initiation (along with Eucharist and Confirmation) through which Catholics are incorporated as full members of the Church.

 Baptism is the foundation for the Christian life; in Baptism we enter into the life of Christ.
 We begin a relationship with the Lord that grows throughout our lives and leads to eternal life.
 Baptism gives us God’s life and frees us from sin.

 Parents and Godparents are required to attend an information session prior to the Baptism.
-Ceremonies are generally held the third and fourth Sundays of the month at 1:00 PM
+Ceremonies are generally held on the third and fourth Sundays of the month at 1:00 PM

-Baptism for grade school age children
+Baptism for grade school-age children

 Contact the Religious Education Office at (708) 599-1221 to arrange.